nimh-dsst/nda-study-1887/README.md

-# NDA Study 1887: Structural MRI scans in autism during early childhood in BIDS format
+# NDA Study 1887: Structural MRI scans for subtypes of autism study in BIDS format

 This repository provides data curation scripts and a viewable README for the anatomical imaging dataset shared as [NDA Study 1887](https://nda.nih.gov/study.html?id=1887).
 The NDA Study 1887 is associated with [NDA Collection 2368](https://nda.nih.gov/edit_collection.html?id=2368), also known as, the Clinical and Immunological Investigations of Subtypes of Autism.

 The study is described in detail in [Raznahan et al. 2013](#references) and [Smith et al. 2016](#references) among other publications.

-To be BIDS standard compliant, we provide a script `bidsify_1887.py` to convert the data downloaded through NDA into a BIDS format dataset.
+We provide a script `bidsify_1887.py` to convert the data downloaded through NDA into a [BIDS](https://bids-specification.readthedocs.io/en/stable/) format dataset.
 The script is distributed with the NDA Study 1887 data package and is also available on this repository.
 Script usage instructions are described [below](#nda-data-package-to-bids-directory).

 ## NDA Data Download

-The Anatomical imaging data have been shared on [NIMH Data Archive (NDA)](https://nda.nih.gov) as [Study 1887](https://nda.nih.gov/study.html?tab=general&id=1887).
-To request access please visit [https://nda.nih.gov/nda/access-data-info.html](https://nda.nih.gov/nda/access-data-info.html).
+To request access to the study please visit [https://nda.nih.gov/nda/access-data-info.html](https://nda.nih.gov/nda/access-data-info.html).

 To download data from NDA, the user would have to:
 1. Create a data package.